Chris-Schnaufer/agol2mysql/README.md

 Refer to the [Starting document](https://github.com/Chris-Schnaufer/agol2mysql/blob/main/STARTING_OUT.md) for information on connecting to the database and executing queries using SQL Workbench

+The scripts can be used in a less automated fasion (Manual) and a more automated fashion (Automated).
+The sections below reflect that diffence and are names as such.
+Follow the [Manual](#manual-steps) steps if you have ESRI schema JSON files and/or ESRI exported Excel files.
+The [Automated](#automated-steps) steps connect directly to ESRI and automatically fetches the schema and the data.

 # Prerequisites
 The scripts in this repository use Python3.10 or later.
 To check what Python version you have, open a console window and type the following command.